neblic/platform/docs/content/learn/collector.md

 otelcol --config /path/to/config.yaml
 ```

 [Here](../reference/collector.md) you can find an up-to-date complete configuration file that you can use as a reference, the reference configuration file is also the configuration that is shipped with the container.
 There are three main sections, configuring the `Data Plane`, configuring the `Control Plane`, and configuring the `Data Samples` exporter.

+You may also find useful the example `Docker Compose` and `Kubernetes` configurations included in [Appendix B](#appendix-b).

+### Control plane

+!!!
+Note
+    Even if you are only deploying the collector to use the included `Control Plane` server, you still need to configure and enable a data pipeline with a receiver and an exporter.

+See the annotated [reference](../reference/collector.md) documentation (`processor.neblic` section) to see what options are required to configure the `Control Plane` server.

+To communicate with the `Collector Control Plane` you can use the CLI command `neblictl`.
+This [page](../how-to/configure-samplers-using-neblictl.md) shows how to use it to configure `Samplers`.

 ### Data Plane